JSON Web Tokens Support

 How to configure JWT Support?

-.NOTE: If you use any of the RSA based algorithms, you will be required to provide a signing certificate to your client.
-This will be used to verify the JWT signature.
+Note: For RSA-based algorithms, you must provide a signing certificate to the client.
+This certificate is used to verify the JWT signature.